adityaganji889/Task_Management_Frontend/README.md

 * Protected and Public Routes based on User roles implemented for both frontend and backend.
 * SQL Database is used with model cascading.
 * Deployed using Vercel for Frontend and Railway for Backend.
+* Currently website is responsive for Tabs, Laptops, Computer Screens.

 ## Backend Schema Diagram: